spidasoftware/schema/doc/results.md

 - **message** - Additional information about results (for example, in the case of an analysis that did not converge)
 - **poles**, **wires**, **anchors**, etc. - The calculated values for each component on the structure that generated this analysis.
 This is where, for example, you could find the tension used for wires.
 - **additionalValues** - Any values specific to a type of analysis.
 For example, strength analysis will report the remaining section modulus here.
 A push brace reports whether it was in tension here.

+## Analysis Asset
+The summary results containing analysis assets are found under the **design.analysis** in the SPIDAcalc project JSON.
+Each entry under **analysis** corresponds to a **Load Case** or **Strength Case** name.
+The **results** array under each **analysis** contains a list of results for that load case per component.

+If a project contains only analysis assets, when they are loaded into SPIDAcalc the analysis will be marked as not current.

+Important fields:

+- **component** - The id of the component in the structure. e.g. "Pole" or "Insulator#4"
+- **actual** - The loading percentage or safety factor of that component under that analysis case.
+- **allowable** - The loading percentage or safety factor at which this component will fail.
+- **passes** - If the analysis passed.
+Some components can fail for reasons other than a high loading percentage.
+- **unit** - PERCENT or SAFETY_FACTOR
+- **loadInfo** - The name of the Load or Strength Case (same as **analysis.id**)